Tim Whiffler

 Tim Whiffler was an Australian bred Thoroughbred racehorse that won the 1867 Melbourne Cup ridden by jockey John Driscoll.

 The 1867 Melbourne Cup included two horses with the name Tim Whiffler.
 The winning horse was known as Tim Whiffler Sydney.
 The other horse was called Tim Whiffler Melbourne.

-The owners winning trophy was recently purchased by the National Museum of Australia.
+The owners winning trophy was purchased by the National Museum of Australia.

+Pedigree

+^ Tim Whiffler is inbred 5S x 4S to the stallion Whalebone, meaning that he appears fifth generation (via Defence)^ and fourth generation on the sire side of his pedigree.